alboxer2000/StreetSignDatabase/README.md

 Saving sign locations and types

 > [!TIP]
-> To not doxx yourself, contribute by using Street View in not documented places.
+> To not dox yourself, contribute by using Street View in not documented places.